VictorHachard/content-monitoring-system/README.md

 - Optionally use Selenium for pages that require full rendering before DOM access.
 - Get real-time notifications through Discord webhooks.
 - Mention specific users in notifications.
+- Optionally use a SOCKS5 proxy for requests.

 ## Overview